Frequently asked questions

 EGL 3 and EGL 4 would help provide the increased capacity between Scotland and the Midlands and South of England.
 They would carry up to 2 GW of electricity each, together enough for four million homes.

-Since the close of our stage 1 consultation, we have reviewed and carefully considered the feedback we received alongside the outcome of technical and environmental studies as we have developed our more detailed proposals.
-This has been used to inform the development of the locations of our proposed infrastructure and has resulted in several changes to our proposals.
+Following our Stage 1 consultation in 2024, we reviewed and carefully considered the feedback we received alongside the outcome of technical and environmental studies as we have developed our more detailed proposals.
+This was used to inform the development of the locations of our proposed infrastructure and resulted in several changes to our proposals.

-More information on the feedback we received to our previous consultations and our responses to feedback received can be found in our Non-statutory consultation feedback report, which is available from the Document library.
+More information on the feedback we received to our Stage 1 consultation and our responses to feedback received can be found in our Non-statutory consultation feedback report, which is available from the Document library.

 Large parts of the Lincolnshire and Norfolk coastlines, including The Wash and North Norfolk Coast National Landscape, are environmentally sensitive and protected.
 There are also many areas of population along the coastline, such as Skegness.
 These factors make routing subsea cables directly to the Walpole area very challenging.